Charles William Hubner Manuscript

 Charles William Hubner was born in Baltimore, Maryland on Jan.
 16, 1835.
 He

 major.
 He married Ida Ann Southworth on Nov.
-15, 1865 in Memphis, Tenn.
+15, 1865 in Memphis, TN.
 They

 moved to Selma, AL where he worked for the newspapers.
 Later he worked for the